ml4ai/tomcat/human_experiments/lab_software/video_capture/README.md

 # Stopping the program

 To stop the program, use either a SIGINT or SIGTERM interruption.
 The program will perform proper clean-up and end gracefully.
-Other kinds of interruptions are not handled by the program and might cause the last image not to be completely rendered before saving.
+Other kinds of interruptions are not handled by the program and might cause loss of data.

+## LSL

+Each device creates its own LSL stream and pushes data to it.
+The LSL stream names are defined below:

+- Webcam
+- Screen
+- Audio